brian-smith-github/mel80_64_int_top5/README.md

 FFT can provide this data in a more computationlly elegant,accurate, efficent and noise-tolerant manner than LPC.
 The bounding I use is roughly based on mel-scale, with no bounding of lower bin frequencies, scaling up to wide bounds on the higher end high-freqency bins.

+I want to try mapping top-N bins to phonetic sounds as a very simplistic feature-to-phoneme system with a similar simple phoneme-to-word codebook for a super lightweight recognizer.